-\ WHO IS PAYING FOR THE SOLICITATION OF PROXIES?
+WHO IS PAYING FOR THE SOLICITATION OF PROXIES?

 The Company will bear the expense of the solicitation of proxies for the Annual Meeting, including the cost of preparing, assembling, printing, mailing and posting to the Internet the Notice of Annual Meeting, this Proxy Statement, the proxy card and any additional information furnished to Stockholders.
-The Company intends to use the services of [-] to assist in the solicitation of proxies.
-The Company expects to pay market rates for such services, with an estimated cost of [-] plus out-of-pocket expenses.
+The Company intends to use the services of Georgeson Inc. to assist in the solicitation of proxies.
+The Company expects to pay market rates for such services, with an estimated fee of \$6,500 plus expenses.